August 2088. Jordan Graham is 28, Maria Boone is 26.

 And both things are true—you want to escape and stay at the same time.
 You can want both, but you can’t have both.
 You might even need both, but you can’t have both.
 And there’s the tragedy.

-Then, she asked, “Are you hungry?”
+But then, she asked, “Are you hungry?”

 And he laughed, because actually, yes, he was starving.
 He worked all night and then came straight here.